 Chicago has become synonymous with gun violence, attracting attention from the press, politicians, and advocates on both sides of the gun debate.
-Opponents of look at Chicago’s level of gun violence and the relatively strict gun laws in place in the city and the state of Illinois and see proof that tighter firearms restrictions don’t work.
-Driving home that argument, during the third and final debate of the 2016 presidential campaign Republican nominee Donald Trump noted that Chicago had “more gun violence than any other city.”
+Opponents of tougher gun laws look at the relatively strict gun laws already in place in Chicago and the state of Illinois and see evidence that tighter firearms restrictions don’t work.
+Driving home that argument, during the third and final debate of the 2016 presidential campaign Donald Trump, the Republican nominee, noted that Chicago had “more gun violence than any other city.”

 In raw numbers, Trump’s statement is true.
-When it comes to the sheer amount of violent crime victims, no other city comes close to Chicago.
-In 2015, there were 478 people murdered in the city, more than in any other U.S. city.
-New York, with 352 homicides, recorded the second-highest number of murders, followed by Baltimore with 344.
+For the sheer number of victims of violent crime, no other city comes close.
+In 2015, Chicago recorded 478 homicides, more than in any other American city.
+New York, with 352 homicides, recorded the second-highest number of homicides, followed by Baltimore with 344.
 Almost everyone who was killed in Chicago that year — 93 percent — was shot to death.

-But raw numbers also offer a limited view of a city’s gun violence problem.
-Chicago, with roughly 2.7 million residents, has one of the largest populations in the country.
-On a per capita basis, its shooting epidemic is not nearly as bad as the violence in many other large American cities.
+But numbers offer a limited view of a city’s gun violence problem.
+Chicago, with roughly 2.7 million residents, is the third-most populous city in the country.
+On a per capita basis, its shooting epidemic is not nearly as severe as the violence in many other large American cities.

 Chicago’s homicide rate over the last five years was 16.4 per 100,000 residents.
 In St. Louis and New Orleans, the homicide rate from 2010 to 2015 was three times as high, on average.

 Chicago’s rate of non-fatal shootings was 12th highest of 68 cities in 2015, with a rate of 88.9 per 100,000, according to the Major Cities Chiefs Association.
-The Association collects data from the countries largest law enforcement agencies.
+The association collects data from the country’s largest law-enforcement agencies.
 St. Louis led the list with a rate of 660 per 100,000 — nearly seven times as high as Chicago — followed by Memphis and Oakland.

-This year in St. Louis, 45 percent of shootings have been clustered in just eight neighborhoods, according to police data.
+In St. Louis, 45 percent of shootings this year have been clustered in just eight neighborhoods, according to police data.

 Gun violence in American cities is expected to continue to edge up, experts say.
-Chicago is projected to surpass 700 murders by the end of the year — an increase of 46 percent from 2015.
-The Brennan Center predicted an increase in the national murder rate by 13.1 percent this year from 2015, and an increase of 31.5 percent from 2014.
-Half of the additional murders will be attributable to Baltimore, Chicago, and Houston.
+Chicago is projected to surpass 700 homicides by the end of the year — an increase of 46 percent from 2015.
+The Brennan Center for Justice, a nonpartisan policy institute at New York University’s School of Law, predicted an increase in the national homicide rate of 13.1 percent this year over 2015, and an increase of 31.5 percent from 2014.
+Half of the additional homicides will be attributable to Baltimore, Chicago, and Houston.

-“Because Chicago has so many people, it can get a murder every day, and that gets people’s attention,” Pfaff said.
+“Because Chicago has so many people, it can get a murder every day, and that gets people’s attention,” said Pfaff, the Fordham professor.
 “But because you focus on numbers, not rates, Chicago ends up looking worse because you forget just how much of a big city it is.”